New Zealand Festival of the Arts: Organisation

 The New Zealand Festival is a charitable trust with a board of trustees and is funded by a number of public and private organisations.
 These include Creative New Zealand and the Wellington City Council.
-There are a core staff on a salary and numbers increase in preparation for the festival.
+There are a core staff on a salary and numbers increase in preparation for their events.

+Tāwhiri

 In 2014 there was a re-organisation and re-branding of an umbrella organisation to Tāwhiri: Festivals and Experiences.
 Tāwhiri core staff organise and programme the New Zealand Festival of Arts, and also the Wellington Jazz Festival, Lexus Song Quest (formerly the Mobil Song Quest), and Second Unit.

-In 2020 the New Zealand Festival of the Arts diverged in its artistic choices by using three curators for programming the three weeks.
+In 2020 the arts festival diverged in its artistic choices by using three curators for programming the three weeks.
 These people were Lemi Ponifasio, Laurie Anderson and Bret McKenzie.

+Mere Boynton was appointed late in 2019 in 2022 the arts festival had half the content Māori and Indigenous works.
+Boynton was also instrumental in establishing Te Hui Ahurei Reo Māori an annual Māori language festival that started n 2022 as part of the commemorations of the 50th anniversary of the presentation of the Māori language petition to Parliament.